 It’s increasingly difficult to obtain residence and work permits for Peru, and likewise to get jobs without a proper work visa.
 Some jobs teaching English in language schools may not require one, but this is illegal.
 Occasionally, schools advertise for teachers, but more often, jobs are found by word of mouth.
 Schools expect you to be a native English-speaker, and the pay is low.
 If you have teaching credentials, so much the better.

 American and British schools in Lima sometimes hire teachers of math, biology and other subjects, but usually only if you apply in advance.
 They pay much better than the language schools, and might possibly be able to help you get a work visa if you want to stay.
 In Lima, the South American Explorers clubhouse and international cultural centers may have contacts with schools that are looking for teachers.

 Most other jobs are obtained by word of mouth (eg bartenders, hostel staff, jungle guides), but the possibilities are limited.
-There are volunteer organisations that offer internships and short-term job opportunities.
+Volunteer organisations offer internships and short-term job opportunities.

 If you’d like to spend more time in Peru than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...